vattcarter7/nextjs-typescript-template/README.app.md

 I've also added a silly _FEATURE COMING SOON!_ alert to the _I'm Feeling Lucky_ button, but don't hold your breath on that one.

 I think we're finally ready to take the entire app for a test drive.
-Start the dev server with `yarn dev` and visit [http://localhost:3000](http://localhost:3000)
+Start the dev server with `npm run dev` and visit [http://localhost:3000](http://localhost:3000)

 ![App Final 01](https://res.cloudinary.com/dqse2txyi/image/upload/v1649653441/blogs/nextjs-app-tailwind/app-final-1_e5v1xk.png)